 - Ask a friend or family member to complete the application with you or for you. - Ask a friend or family member to write a letter or email for you, asking for a needs assessment.
 If they can write down why you think your child needs an assessment too, that will help.
-There is a template letter you can use on the IPSEA website. - Contact us to ask for help to make the request.
+There is a template letter you can use on the IPSEA website.
+Details are at the end of the factsheet. - Contact us to ask for help to make the request.